Just-Learning/just-learning.github.io/docs/learn-code/aws-associate-developer.md

 > To view all categories of instance metadata from within a running instance, use the following URI: http://169.254.169.254/latest/meta-data/

 ### Security Group
-- stateful
-- If you create an inbound rule allowing traffic in, that traffic is automatically allowed back out again
+- stateful, if you create an inbound rule allowing traffic in, that traffic is automatically allowed back out again
+- You cannot block specific IP addresses using Security Groups, instead use Network Access Control lists
+- You can allow rules, but cannot deny rules
+- You must assign each server to at least 1 security group

 ### EBS